 Rosalind Douglas (1st Grade Teachers’ Assistant).
 Mrs. Douglas has been a staff member at CFB #16 since 2008.
 Before coming to our school, she was a certified nurse assistant at Hudson View Health Care Center for 17 years.
 Mrs. Douglas recently completed her bachelor’s degree in psychology form New Jersey City University, where she is continuing her education by pursuing a master’s degree in early childhood and special education.

-Monica Garcia (5th Grade, Language Arts).
-My name is Monica Garcia; I was born and raised in Jersey City, New Jersey.
+Monica DeStasio (5th Grade, Language Arts).
+My name is Monica DeStasio; I was born and raised in Jersey City, New Jersey.
 I am the proud mother of two children.
 I attended Snyder H.S. for my freshman and sophomore years and then later transferred to St Aloysius H.S. where I completed junior and senior years.

 I began my career in education in 2001 as a per diem teacher aide at Public School #9, which turned into a permanent Paraprofessional position.
 I have always enjoyed working with children and I had the honor to work with some fantastic teachers who encouraged me to attend college to further my education in order to become a teacher.